-► Obtained the claim register and tested for completeness of claims recorded in the register on a sample bases.
+Obtained the claim register and tested for completeness of claims recorded in the register on a sample basis.

-Performed test of details and analytical review procedures on the outstanding claims.
-Verified the claim paid on sample basis with payment proof and insurance contract.
+► Performed test of details and analytical review procedures on the outstanding claims.

+► Verified the claim paid on sample basis with payment proof and insurance contract.

-► For the claims cases which has been reported but not settled we have checked the RBNS breakdown with the underlying data (Claim number, name of insured, line of insurance, amount, accident date, report date, transaction date and ect.)
+► For the claims cases which has been reported but not settled we have checked the RBNS Breakdown with the underlying data (Claim number, Insured, line of insurance, amount, accident date, report date, transaction date etc.)